DataFire/Integrations/integrations/generated/google_ml/README.md

 * GoogleCloudMlV1__Model `object`: Represents a machine learning solution.
   * defaultVersion [GoogleCloudMlV1__Version](#googlecloudmlv1__version)
   * description `string`: Optional.
 The description specified for the model when it was created.
+  * etag `string`: `etag` is used for optimistic concurrency control as a way to help
+  * labels `object`: Optional.
+One or more labels that you can add, to organize your models.
   * name `string`: Required.
 The name specified for the model when it was created.
   * onlinePredictionLogging `boolean`: Optional.
 If true, enables StackDriver Logging for online prediction.
   * regions `array`: Optional.
 The list of regions where the model is going to be deployed.